Canadian Marketing Code of Ethics & Standards

 Every commercial electronic message must also contain a readily accessible unsubscribe mechanism that is functional for 60 days and processed as promptly as possible and in any event in no longer than ten business days.

-2. Consent: Marketers must take the appropriate steps to ensure that the ad networks and online publishers that are used to display interest-based ads on their behalf offer consumers a clear and easy to see, easy to understand and easy to execute means to opt-out from having their online activities over time tracked to support the delivery of interest-based ads.
-Marketers using this type of advertising should ensure that they or their service providers use established industry best practices to provide notice of data collection, use, disclosure and retention for interest-based advertising, and that appropriate consent is being obtained from consumers. (see also, the CMA Opt-out Consent Guidelines)
+- Consent: Marketers must take the appropriate steps to ensure that the ad networks and online publishers that are used to display interest-based ads on their behalf offer consumers a clear and easy to see, easy to understand and easy to execute means to opt-out from having their online activities over time tracked to support the delivery of interest-based ads.
+Marketers using this type of advertising should ensure that they or their service providers use established industry best practices to provide notice of data collection, use, disclosure and retention for interest-based advertising, and that appropriate consent is being obtained from consumers.

 In their role as suppliers to marketers and as key contributors to the marketing industry, service providers are responsible for upholding the highest standards of professionalism and business conduct as set out in this Code in its entirety, with particular attention to this section, and to Section P.

-Service providers must protect the confidentiality of their clients’ proprietary information by not disclosing it without opt-in consent from the client, unless required by law.
+Service providers must protect the confidentiality of their clients’ proprietary information and, unless required by law, must not disclose it without the clear consent from the client.

 List owners or their representatives should require marketers who are using their lists to provide accurate samples of the marketing communications in advance to help ensure that marketing communications comply with this Code and relevant laws.